arvados/arvados/doc/user/ssh-access.md

 ### Associate your SSH public key with your Arvados Workbench account

+> Maybe mention that the "Add a new authorized key" button will be at the bottom of the page

 Go to the `Keys` page in Arvados Workbench (under the `Access` tab) and click the

 <p style="margin-left: 4em"><span class="btn btn-primary disabled">Add a new authorized key</span></p>